KendrickU/swaProject/CodeAnalysis.md

 #### CWE-561: Dead Code

 This CWE was tested against and put this CWE in here in the rare off chance that I would see it in there.
 All code works as intended and has a purpose.
-No code is presents that doesn’t have a purpose.
+No code is present that doesn’t have a purpose.

 #### CWE-916: Use of Password Hash with Insufficient Computational Effort